 Healthy Habits, Lasting Change: Diabetes Prevention Webinar

-On November 20, Sutter Health is hosting a Diabetes Prevention webinar aimed at increasing community awareness and sharing tools for diabetes prevention and management.
+On November 20, Sutter Health hosted a Diabetes Prevention webinar aimed at increasing community awareness and sharing tools for diabetes prevention and management.
 The event will offer educational resources, expert talks, and activities to support individuals at risk or living with diabetes.

 Note: This content is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.